Quantcast

 Funerals For Children

 Losing a child is never easy even when the child is not your own.
 Children are the hope for the future and should have so much of their life ahead of them.
 When a child is lost so are the dreams and the hopes of the future.
-It seems unnatural to be taking care of the final arrangements of a child.
+It seems unnatural to be taking care of any end of life arrangements of a child.
 Because of this, many funeral homes don’t display caskets, burial vaults, or items related to child loss.
 There is for many a sense of loss of innocence when a child dies.
 Expectations are cut short, and the deep, unexpected grief and loss of the parents of the child is an additional factor that makes taking care of the child and the family difficult.

 Here are some things you might do to take care of yourself while helping a family who has lost a child: